ViliusDevX/ViliusDevX/Whoami.md

   OSCP by 2026

-  CCSK & Blue Team Level 1 (BTL1) in 2026
+  CCSK & AWS Certified Security Specialty (SCS-C02) in 2026

   HSK 5 Mandarin by 2027